PyO3/pyo3/guide/src/conversions/traits.md

 ```

 ### `IntoPyObject`
-The ['IntoPyObject'] trait defines the to-python conversion for a Rust type.
+The [`IntoPyObject`] trait defines the to-python conversion for a Rust type.
 All types in PyO3 implement this trait,
 as does a `#[pyclass]` which doesn't use `extends`.

 This trait defines a single method, `into_pyobject()`, which returns a [`Result`] with `Ok` and `Err` types depending on the input value.
 For convenience, there is a companion [`IntoPyObjectExt`] trait which adds methods such as `into_py_any()` which converts the `Ok` and `Err` types to commonly used types (in the case of `into_py_any()`, `Py<PyAny>` and `PyErr` respectively).